 3 surgeries at 30

-30 is one of those milestone years people tend to dream about having done certain things like climbing a mountain, or buying a home, or even just getting that first tattoo.
-It also happens to be an age that your body starts invoicing you for all the damage you did to it in your later-teens and twenties.
-The latter was certainly the case for me.
+30 is one of those milestone years that people dream about having done certain things like climb a mountain, buy a home, or even just get that first tattoo.
+It also happens to be an age that your body starts invoicing you for all the damage you did to it in your later-teens and twenties — the latter was certainly the case for me.

 And geriatric shoulders,